devleaks/cockpitdecks-docs/docs/Reference/deckconfig Folder.md

 Next to the the above *resources* folder, there will be one folder per Layout for a deck.

 [[Layout|Layout folders]] are explained later.

+# About Configuration Files: Yaml

+All configuration files are Yaml formatted.
+Yaml is simple, structured, and readable.

+Yaml is loaded and interpreted by the python Yaml parser.
+Users must be aware that some *keywords* are sometimes interpreted by some parser.
+To prevent this interpretation, keywords should be placed between quotes.

+For example:

+`variable: on`

+will be interpreted as boolean value *true*.

+`variable: "on"`

+will be interpreted as string `on`.

+The following keywords have been noticeably discovered:

+on, off, true, false, yes, no (all mapped to Boolean values True or False).

+Cockpitdecks uses a Yaml 1.2 compliant parser ([ruamel.yaml](https://sourceforge.net/projects/ruamel-yaml/)) that refuse those interpretation as describe in the Yaml 1.2 specifications.